Cat Network Humane Trapping Guidelines

 1. Establish a feeding routine.
 Feed the kitties in the same place at the same time every day.

 2. Make an appointment with Cat Network for the number of kitties you hope to trap at one time, and arrange to borrow traps ($60 cash refundable deposit per trap.)
 Call 735-0604 or email firstname.lastname@example.org .

-4. On Tuesday at regular feeding time set the trap(s.)
+4. On the day before surgery, at regular feeding time set the trap(s.)
 Line the trap with newspaper folded in half lengthwise and put tuna or smelly canned cat food on a small folded section of newspaper at the back of the trap.
 Put a trail of very small food bits and juices on the newspaper from the front of the trap towards the back.
 Move away from the area but stay close by where you can see, or at least hear, when the trap has been sprung.
 Don't stay so close that you may scare the cats, and stay quiet while the cats investigate the trap.
 Never leave any set trap unattended.